SimeonHristov99/Additional_Resources/CS_Winter_20-21/Week_09 - Hello Haskell/README.md

     print $ perfect 6 == True
     print $ perfect 495 == False
     print $ perfect 33550336 == True

-# Task 8
-Define a predicate that checks whether the digits of a non-negative whole number are ordered in an ascending order.

-Test cases:

-    print $ hasIncDigits 1244 == True
-    print $ hasIncDigits 12443 == False

 # For home
 # Task 1